Stewardship Saturday at Worlds End

-Directions: Please meet staff at the entrance to World’s End.
-Parking is available.
+Directions: Please meet staff at the entrance to Worlds End.
+Parking is available, but carpooling is strongly encouraged to reduce the number of cars in the lot.
 The entrance is also a one mile walk from the Nantasket Junction stop on the Greenbush commuter rail line.

 What to wear: Long-sleeved shirts, long pants, socks, and closed-toe shoes.
 Please dress in warm layers during winter including gloves.
 Conditions can be unpredictable so please monitor the weather in the days leading up to the event and dress appropriately.

-What to bring: Please bring a lunch and reusable water bottle.
+What to bring: Please bring a lunch and plenty of water.
 Sunscreen and a hat are always recommended even in winter.
 Tools will be provided.

 Event will run rain or shine, however, may be cancelled due to severe weather.

 *NOTE: Work consists of natural or cultural resource field stewardship.
 Potential hazards include transit by boat, the use of hand tools, carrying moderate weight, working in varied terrain, dense brush, thorns, poison ivy, and/or ticks.
 Tasks may include data collection, clearing vegetation, debris, and/or trash, consolidating cut material into bags or piles, carrying materials, planting, trail clearing and/or light maintenance.
 Work may be conducted in extreme heat or cold.